rdf-elixir/website/content/rdf-ex/data-structures.md

 - `RDF.Graph`: a named collection of statements
 - `RDF.Dataset`:  a named collection of graphs, i.e. a collection of statements from different graphs; it may have multiple named graphs and at most one unnamed ("default") graph

-All of these structures have similar sets of functions and implement Elixirs `Enumerable` and `Collectable` protocol, Elixirs `Access` behaviour and the `RDF.Data` protocol of RDF.ex.
+All of these structures have similar sets of functions and implement Elixir's `Enumerable` and `Collectable` protocols, Elixir's `Access` behaviour, and the `RDF.Data.Source` protocol.

+For a unified, polymorphic API that works across all these structures, see the [RDF.Data chapter](/rdf-ex/rdf-data).

 ## Construction